McCartneyAC/va_tracking/README.md

 ANDREW TO DO:
-  do an apples-to-apples comparison of d_index for the whole district to d_index for ADV studies (d_ADV?) like `d_adv ~ d_index + census + frpl` within the path analysis.
+* do an apples-to-apples comparison of d_index for the whole district to d_index for ADV studies (d_ADV?) like `d_adv ~ d_index + census + frpl` within the path analysis.
+* poisson-like regression on AP clases ~ d_index + etc. (this isn't really ZIP but it feels ZIPpy)